- Ajaz Shaikh

 Day One: Magical Mandu

-If you have travelled to Mandu through hired cab or bike you don't need to worry about local transport.
+If you have travelled to Mandu by hired cab or bike you don't need to worry about local transport.
 But would recommend exploring the town on a cycle.
-You can easily get a cycle on rent at the bus stand or at the Main Market area.
-Simply, you can just request your hotel front desk to arrange, they will surely do it.
+You can easily get a cycle on rent at the bus stand or the Main Market area.
+Simply, you can just request your hotel front desk to arrange it, they will surely do it.

-Apart from a few isolated ruins of Mandu are clustered around a small area.
+Apart from a few isolated ruins, Mandu are clustered around a small area.
 The first thing that you will notice is the Alamgir Darwaza one of the twelve ghats of the Mandu Fort.

 The archaeological sites of Mandu can be classified into five broad groups: